dih2-rowa/informationserver/docs/How_To_Use.md

 ### Introduction

-Rose-AP2 is a web server which shows data from Rose-AP1 in user friendly way.
+The information server is a web server which shows data from the orien context broker in user friendly way.
 It has also an availability to add, delete and update entities such as robot, order or product, the way, that no knowledge of programming is needed.
 When webpage is firstly open, it shows nothing except menu bar.
 It’s normal.
 Firstly, some data must be added.